Lewable3d/Reading-Notes/Class 03.md

 - Git keeps track of what the file looked like at different points in time.

 ## Keeping Track

 - Each commit (snapshot) has a label that points to it
 - HEAD = The label meaning "You Are Here"
 - You can also assign messages to commits
 - Messages are like writing a caption for your snapshot.

+## Git Summary

+- You Git to take snapshots of your code at points in time
+- Git keeps a history of what those snapshots look like
+- Git has a special label called *Head*, that means *"You Are Hare"*
+-